 During the quarter, both the US and Canadian Equity Strategies continued to outpace their respective benchmarks in terms of dividend growth.
 From a return perspective, US Equity Strategy portfolio outperformed the S&P 500 Total Return Index during the quarter.
 Our Canadian Equity Strategy underperformed the S&P/TSX Composite Total Return Index in the quarter.
 For a more detailed discussion on performance see each Strategy’s respective section below.

-Note: LTM Dividend Growth is the median of the actual trailing 12-month dividend growth of the individual stocks held by Strategies or Index constituents as reported by Bloomberg on December 31, 2021.
-FTM Dividend Growth is the median of the Bristol Gate Model’s forward 12-month prediction for the individual stocks held by the Strategies and the median of consensus estimates for the constituents of the Indices as of January 4, 2022.
+Note: LTM Dividend Growth is the median of the actual trailing 12-month dividend growth of the individual stocks held by Strategies or Index constituents as reported by Bloomberg as at Dec 31, 2022.
+FTM Dividend Growth is the median of the Bristol Gate Model’s forward 12-month prediction for the individual stocks held by the Strategies and the median of consensus estimates for the constituents of the Indices as of quarter end.
 Companies without a consensus dividend forecast were excluded.
 Return commentary based on gross returns.

 Source: Bloomberg, FactSet, Bristol Gate Capital Partners.

 2022 proved to be a difficult year for public market investors.
 There was no escaping the negative effects rising inflation and tightening monetary policy had on asset values.
 The S&P 500 had its worst year since the Global Financial Crisis, declining over 18% and investors were unable to find shelter in fixed income with the US Aggregate Bond Index declining over 12%.

 During periods like these, it is easy to get caught up in the here and now.
 Focusing on the daily fluctuations of the market can make investors lose sight of the bigger picture, often resulting in hasty decisions based on short-term market trends.
 Whenever we are faced with difficult market conditions, we always remind ourselves to zoom out.